BEComTweaks/resource-packs/docs/What are the JSON Files for?.md

 3. `Test Description` refers to `"pack_description"`

-However, other things that need mentioning
+However, other things that need mentioning show conflicts
-1. Pack 3 and Pack 4 are green when selected.

-    As shown in `"conflict"`, Pack4 is there, so when both Pack 3 and Pack 4 are selected, they turn into other colors to show conflicts
-2. Pack ID and Pack Name are nearly the same
+1. Pack ID and Pack Name are nearly the same

     VT uses a different format for Pack IDs, which make them a bit small.
 I wanted to finish the JSON quick, so the Pack ID is basically Pack Name without any spaces
+2. Pack 3 and Pack 4 are green when selected.

+    As shown in `"conflict"`, Pack4 is there, so when both Pack 3 and Pack 4 are selected, they turn into other colors to
 3. Compatability modes do not appear

     I feel compatability modes would not need marking, rather let it be automatic.
 If they do not conflict, then why the extra colors?
+It may be confusing after a while

 The folder structure should hypothetically be like this